giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

-# Geometric–Material Decomposition and the Role of CSF
+# Geometric-Material Decomposition and the Role of CSF

 ## 1. Classical Separation of Geometry and Material